Type Alias SurfaceConfiguration

 §desired_maximum_frame_latency: u32

-Defaults to 2 when created via Surface::get_default_config.
+Defaults to 2 when created via Surface::get_default_config as this is a reasonable default.

 §alpha_mode: CompositeAlphaMode